eugeneanokye99/DirectDrop/Documentation/DirectDrop/docs/alembicsetup.md

 ### Set up for Alembic to keep track on your changes

-1. If you do not have Alembic installed or skipped the requirements.txt by some chance, Run this :
+1.If you do not have Alembic installed or skipped the requirements.txt by some chance, Run this :

 ```python

 pip install alembic

 ```

-2. Run `alembic upgrade head` to upgrade the migration to the latest changes
+2.Run `alembic upgrade head` to upgrade the migration to the latest changes